Attorneys in this area:

 The judge may order a case to proceed to mediation, or the process may be voluntary by the parties.
 Any settlement reached through mediation is always entirely voluntary.
 If you cannot reach an agreement, you still have the right to take the dispute before a judge or jury.

-Batson Nolan PLC has two individuals who have been approved by the Supreme Court of Tennessee Alternative Dispute Resolution Commission and are listed as Rule 31 Mediators in the field of general civil mediation:
+Batson Nolan PLC has three attorneys who have been approved by the Supreme Court of Tennessee Alternative Dispute Resolution Commission and are listed as Rule 31 Mediators in the field of general civil mediation:

 Daniel Mark Nolan has also been approved by the Supreme Court of Tennessee Alternative Dispute Resolution Commission in the field of family mediation.